 Republic Attack Cruiser

-The Republic Attack Cruiser is, obviously, the predecessor of the Victory Class Star Destroyer you know from the original trilogy as the deadly tool of the Empire.
-Later versions of this ship would indeed be called Venerator Class Star Destroyers and they were originally used in the Clone Wars depicted in Star Wars: Episode II – Attack of the Clones.
+The Republic Attack Cruiser is, obviously, the predecessor of the Imperial Star Destroyer you know from the original trilogy as the deadly tool of the Empire.
+Later versions of this ship would indeed be called Venator Class Star Destroyers and they were originally used in the Clone Wars depicted in Star Wars: Episode II – Attack of the Clones.

 The Sith Infiltrator is a stealth ship, and thus designed not to be seen.
 It rarely ever is, until Darth Maul lands one on Tatooine in pursuit of Anakin Skywalker and his midichlorians.
 If you do see one, you’ll see one of the best ship designs in any of the prequels.
 The Sith Infiltrator perfect a compromise between the maneuverable style of a fighter and the bulkier, long range heft of a transport.
-This ship is deadly.
+This Star Wars ship is deadly.

 Naboo N-1 Fighter

 If not for the wimpy yellow paint job, the N-1 Fighter would be a design worthy of fighting alongside the X-Wings of the Rebel Alliance.
-Used in The Phantom Menace to defeat the Trade Federation, these are the primary military weapon of the Naboo.
+Used in The Phantom Menace to defeat the Trade Federation, these Star Wars ships are the primary military weapon of the Naboo.
 The big engines mounted on the side scream World War II fighter pilot, all the ship’s really missing are some flames or better yet, a pin-up girl painted on the side of it.